Blackjacx/SHDataSources/README.md

 ## ToDo's

-* use cocoa pods to include the lib in the example project
 * extend the data source for the remaining data source methods of UITableView
 * insert comments for all methods, classes and protocols
 * reinclude support for UICollectionView